itssoumyadeepdas/Go_Green/README.md

 Go green to make the globe clean
 # Project Theme
 Climate Changes and Environment
+# Problem Statement
+To determine the composition of an object which is used in our day-to-day life and to identify whether it is Eco-Friendly or not.

 <hr>
 You can access the running version of the app [here]  (https://share.streamlit.io/sagarkumar3105/go_green/main/app.py) or follow the instructions for installtion.